Rio Hondo College Text

 (*Students will receive credit for only one of the following courses: MATH 130 or MATH 130H)

 This course is designed for students majoring in business, social sciences, and life sciences.
 This course provides an overview of descriptive and inferential statistics.
-The students learn to read, interpret and present data in a well-organized way.
-This includes frequency distributions, graphs, measures of central tendency and variability, correlation and linear regression.
-While discussing inferential statistics, the students learn to make generalizations about populations.
-This includes probability, sampling techniques, confidence intervals, and hypothesis tests.
+Students learn to read, interpret, and present data in a well-organized way via a study of frequency distributions, graphs, measures of central tendency and variability, correlation, and linear regression.
+While discussing inferential statistics, students learn to make generalizations about populations, including probability, sampling techniques, confidence intervals, and hypothesis tests.

 MATH 130H - Statistics Honors (4.0 units)

-Advisory: READ 101 or appropriate placement
+Advisory: READ 101

 Transfers to: UC (8credit limit), CSU